Atmospheric Science Doctor of Philosophy Degree Program

 Program of Study and Research

 The student follows a program of study and research approved by his/her doctoral advisory committee.
 Course requirements include a minimum of 45 hours of graduate credit in organized courses, seminars, and independent study in atmospheric, environmental and other sciences or mathematics.
+Students must complete the Atmospheric Science coursework requirements for the M.S. degree.
+These requirements must be satisfied by coursework while earning an M.S. degree, subject to the approval of the DAES graduate committee.
 This program includes, in addition, research leading to an acceptable dissertation.

 - Written Qualifying Examination: The student must pass a written exam that covers the student's particular program area: synoptic-dynamic meteorology, physical meteorology and atmospheric physics, atmospheric chemistry, paleoclimatology and environmental systems.